taromero/swal-forms/README.md

     ]
 }, function(isConfirm) {
-    // do whatever you want with the form data console.log(this.swalForm); // { name: 'user name', nickname: 'what the user sends' }
+    // do whatever you want with the form data console.log(this.swalForm) // { name: 'user name', nickname: 'what the user sends' }
 })
 ```